Fusion TV: Carriage decline and closure

 On January 10, 2020, Dish Network removed the channel from the lineup.
 On January 23, 2020, AT&T removed the network from the lineups of DirecTV and U-Verse TV, along with their related streaming services.

-On September 2, 2020, Charter Communications (Spectrum) and legacy TWC/BHN systems removed the channel, along with El Rey Network from their channel lineup.
+On September 2, 2020, Spectrum and legacy TWC/BHN/Charter systems removed the channel, along with El Rey Network from their channel lineup.
 Other providers began to remove the network throughout the remainder of 2020 and into 2021, as it was excluded from retransmission consent negotiations for the newest three-year carriage cycle for Univision-distributed networks.

 Without much public notice, Univision notified their remaining carriage partners that the network would be shut down December 31, 2021, as the company solidifies their focus on Spanish-language audiences and their oncoming merger with Televisa.
 It was the second consecutive year a Univision-funded English-language channel shut down, as El Rey's wireline network was shut down exactly a year before.